 Pamela Belmonte Mahon, PhD

-Dr. Mahon is the Director of the Mood Trajectories and Outcomes Laboratory and Director of Psychiatry Residency Research Training at Brigham & Women’s Hospital.
+Pamela is the Associate Vice Chair for Research in the Department of Psychiatry at Brigham & Women’s Hospital, Co-Director of Research Training in the BWH/HMS Psychiatry Residency, and Director of the Mood Trajectories and Outcomes Laboratory.
 She attended Boston University and obtained her PhD in Psychiatric Epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 After completing a Postdoctoral Fellowship in Psychiatric Genetics at the Johns Hopkins School of Medicine, she pursued advanced training in neuroimaging and stress neuroendocrinology.
 Dr. Mahon joined the faculty at Johns Hopkins in 2008, moving to Brigham & Women’s Hospital and Harvard Medical School in 2017.

 Jessica is currently an Instructor in the Department of Psychiatry and in the Department of Medicine in the Division of Women’s Health.
 She previously completed a T32 postdoctoral fellowship at the Harvard T. H. Chan School of Public Health in the Department of Epidemiology.
 She received her PhD in Psychology and Master’s of Probability and Statistics from Auburn University, Auburn, Alabama.
 Dr. Busler’s current research interests are related to stress and the neurochemistry of obesity, dynamic changes in neurometabolites in response to inhibitory processing, oxidative stress and functional connectivity in mood disorders, the effects of diet on reward circuitry in the brain, and neurocognitive decline in postmenopausal women with obesity.